kiryha/gpt_api/README.md

 ```

 ##### Chat GPT UI example
+###### How to run
 Download and unzip repository to your local folder.

-Advanced users can install "GitHub Desktop" application and clone this repo to your local drive.
+Alternatively, can install "GitHub Desktop" application and clone this repo to your local drive.

-Modify run_chat_gpt.bat with your path to Python3 install dir.
-Double click run_chat_gpt.bat to launch application.

 Create open_api_key.py file next to chat_gpt.py and record you API key there: